-If your loved one’s needs intensify, the hospice team may recommend transferring him or her to the inpatient level of hospice care.
-If your loved one is in the hospital because of intense pain or symptoms due to serious illness, and meets the inpatient-hospice criteria, the hospital staff may recommend transferring him or her also.
+If your loved one’s needs intensify at home, the hospice team may recommend transferring him or her to the inpatient level of hospice care.
+If your loved one is in a hospital because of intense pain or symptoms due to serious illness, and meets the inpatient-hospice criteria, the hospital staff may recommend hospice admission and transfer to an inpatient hospice facility.

 Over the course of a four-day stay, Gerry received care from Samaritan’s inpatient hospice team of doctors, nurses, social workers, chaplains, and home health aides.
 Robin and David felt comfortable visiting with their children.
 They welcomed the opportunity to discuss their care planning questions with the team’s doctors and nurses.
-They appreciated how the spiritual support counselor was available to support them as well as their dad went through this stage of his illness.
+They appreciated how the spiritual support counselor was available to support them as well, as their dad went through this stage of his illness.

 Samaritan is proud to offer these services from locations in Mount Holly and Voorhees.
 These two inpatient hospice facilities serve the needs of hospice patients in South NJ in a comfortable and warm environment.

-We encourage you to speak directly with our nurses about how we can help with your loved one’s needs.
+Do you believe that your patient or loved one can benefit from inpatient hospice care in NJ?
+We encourage you to speak directly with our nurses about how we can help with your loved one’s needs, or to arrange an assessment visit.
 Call us 24/7 at (800) 229-8183.